Holiday and journey planning

 Tips for a safe journey

-If you are planning to travel into regional NSW during a holiday period or long weekend, there is a number of simple steps you can take to make your journey as enjoyable as possible.
+If you are planning to travel into regional NSW during a holiday period or long weekend, there is a few simple steps you can take to make your journey as enjoyable as possible.
 These include:

 - driving safely